 Having spent your summer preparing for university, you'll want to get organised and settled in as quickly as possible.
 After all, this place will be your home for the next three years (or more!).

-So to help you make the most of your university experience, follow our checklist of important things to do when starting uni. 🚀
+To help you make the most of your university experience, follow our checklist of important things to do when starting uni.

 What to do when you get to university